 Compulsory Third Party (CTP) Insurance is one of the largest cost components for an Operator within the NSW Taxi Industry.
-Up until recently, an Operator in Sydney and Greater Sydney, was paying in excess of \$9,000 for a single CTP policy for each vehicle that they Operated.
+Previously, an Operator in Sydney and Greater Sydney, was paying in excess of \$9,000 for a single CTP policy for each vehicle that they Operated.

-We appreciate the work that has been done over the past couple of years to lower this cost slightly, resulting in premiums for Operators in Sydney and Greater Urban now paying closer to \$6,000.
-The average estimate in Country and regional NSW is \$3,200 per annum.
+We appreciate the work that has been done over the past couple of years to lower this cost, resulting in premiums for Operators in Sydney and Greater Urban now paying closer to \$5,600.
+The average estimate in Country and Regional NSW is \$3,200 per annum.

-SIRA introduced a model in 2018 giving Taxi Operators the opportunity to "opt in" to a rebate scheme paid on a four-month cycle.
+SIRA introduced a model in 2018 giving Taxi Operators the opportunity to "opt in" to a rebate scheme paid on a four-month cycle (six-monthly for Country and Regional).
 The Operator is to make an upfront payment at the commencement of the policy.
 This enables the Operator to report total kilometers travelled in a four month period.
 This would then be calculated at \$0.05 per km travelled.